larryhastings/big/README.md

 Also contains `'\r\n'`.
 If you don't want to include this string, use [`ascii_linebreaks_without_crlf`](#ascii_linebreaks_without_crlf) instead.
-See the deep-dive section on
+See the tutorial section on
 [**The Unix, Mac, and DOS linebreak conventions**](#the-unix-mac-and-dos-linebreak-conventions) for more.

 For more information, please see the
-[**Whitespace and line-breaking characters in Python and big**](#whitespace-and-line-breaking-characters-in-python-and-big) deep-dive.
+[**Whitespace and line-breaking characters in Python and big**](#whitespace-and-line-breaking-characters-in-python-and-big) tutorial.

 </dd></dl>